liebeskind/gRPC-LND-Lightning-NodeJS/README.md

-# LND gRPC Lightning NodeJS Reference
+# LND gRPC Lightning NodeJS
-This is a fully functioning javascript grpc server for connecting to Lightning nodes based on NodeJS.
+This is a fully functioning NodeJS server that communicates with a local lnd instance through gRPC.
 You can add commands from [the lightning gRPC api](https://api.lightning.community/#lnd-grpc-api-reference).

 This server is based on [this javascript grpc guide](https://dev.lightning.community/guides/javascript-grpc/) and Stage 1 of [the lightning dev tutorial]( https://dev.lightning.community/tutorial/01-lncli/index.html).
 This assumes you have completed Stage 1 of the dev tutorial.
 If you have not, do that first.